sipgate-io/io-labs-sms-to-speech/README.md

 ## Execution

-Make sure to set the credentials of your sipgate account (token and token ID.
-See [Personal Access Token documentation](https://www.sipgate.io/rest-api/authentication#personalAccessToken) on sipgate.io) either in a `.env` file or by providing them as temporary environment variables at program execution:
+Make sure to set the credentials of your sipgate account (token and token ID with `scope: history`, see [Personal Access Token documentation](https://www.sipgate.io/rest-api/authentication#personalAccessToken) on sipgate.io) either in a `.env` file or by providing them as temporary environment variables at program execution:

 ```bash
 SIPGATE_TOKEN=<token> \